 For counties interested in the benefits of utility-scale wind projects, a well-drafted wind ordinance will protect the health and safety of the county and its residents while still enabling developers to build workable, cost-effective wind projects.
-Under lowa's home rule policy, counties have adopted a wide range of ordinance provisions related to wind development.
+Under Iowa's home rule policy, counties have adopted a wide range of ordinance provisions related to wind development.
 These county ordinances allow wind development but impose a variety of restrictions or requirements for wind development and a variety of processes for wind project approval.

-By the end of 2017, Iowa had utility-scale wind in operation or in active development in approximately half of Iowa's 99 counties.
-Our research indicates that well more than half of Iowa counties have also adopted some type of ordinance to guide wind development.
+By the end of 2020, lowa had utility-scale wind in operation or in active development in over half of lowa's 99 counties.
+Iowa now generates 60% of statewide electricity by wind, a higher percentage of power generation than any other state.1 Our research indicates that well more than half of lowa counties have also adopted some type of ordinance to guide wind development.
 Counties have used a wide variety of approaches in these ordinances during adoption over the past 15-20 years.
 We have reviewed many of these ordinances and identified specific provisions that can be viewed as successful practices.